gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

   - Includes new filtering options in the podcast detail to find your favorites, or hide episodes you don't want to see.

 - New Custom Library File
-  - To better support iCloud and help backing up and sharing of podcast libraries, a new `mimir` filetype has been added to store your podcast library.
+  - To better support iCloud and help backing up and sharing of podcast libraries, a new `mimirlibrary` filetype has been added to store your podcast library.
   - This filetype can be opened in the app and used to merge or replace the current podcast library.
+  - Automatic backups of your library will save a `mimirlibrary` that can be used to restore the library in case of data loss.
   - In the unlikely case of a database corruption, this file can also be used to restore your podcast library.